wzao1515/w6113.github.io/index.md

 #### Schedule

-Topics will cover some papers from [the redbook](http://www.redbook.io), as well as modern provenance/lineage, data analysis, cleaning, and perhaps databases+ML.
+Topics will cover a subset of papers from [the redbook](http://www.redbook.io), as well as modern provenance/lineage, data analysis, cleaning, and perhaps databases+ML.

 <table class="table table-striped schedule">
   <thead>